 This is where things get a little tricky.

-When it comes time to uninstall, though, you might be in for a challenge.
-With the push-on LATCH connectors, you can just push the red release button, and the connectors will pop off the anchors.
+However, when it comes time to uninstall the car seat, you might be in for a challenge.
+With push-on LATCH connectors, you can just push a red release button and the connectors will pop off the anchors.
 But with the hook connectors, you need to loosen the LATCH strap in order to unhook them.
-The Boulevard CT’s LATCH strap has the kind of release mechanism where you need to push a grey button while simultaneously tilting or pulling on the webbing to loosen it.
+The Boulevard LATCH strap has the kind of release mechanism where you need to push a grey button while simultaneously pulling on the webbing to loosen it.
 However, when the strap is very tight, this is difficult to do.
 And the strap likely will be very tight because of the way the ClickTight panel clamps down on it.
-Usually when a belt like that is too tight to loosen, we recommend that people put extra weight in the seat to try to create some slack, but again, the ClickTight feature’s hold on the belt makes this largely (if not entirely) ineffective.
-And because the ClickTight panel won’t open when it’s holding a belt tight, you can’t go that route, either.
+Lastly, because the ClickTight panel won’t open when it’s holding a belt tight, you can’t go that route, either.

 With one install (rear-facing), I was able to shove the seat enough to one side that I could get just enough leverage to loosen the LATCH strap, then unhook the connectors and open the panel.
 My next installation (forward-facing) was another matter.
-Despite my best efforts, I could not get the strap to loosen, even when I sat in the seat.
-I also couldn’t get the ClickTight panel to open, which didn’t surprise me, but I figured was worth a try.
+Despite my best efforts, I could NOT get the latch strap to loosen, even when I sat in the seat.
+I also couldn’t get the ClickTight panel to open, which didn’t surprise me.
 My last option was to go get my husband, who had just settled in for a nap.

-Finally he was able to get the ClickTight panel open.
-(I did check the LATCH release button after that to make sure it was, indeed, functional, and found that it was just fine.)
+Finally, he was able to get the ClickTight panel open.
+(I did check the LATCH release button after that to make sure that it was indeed functional, and found that it was just fine.)

 In a way, they have a point.
 Why bother taking out the LATCH strap and routing it, connecting it, etc., when you can just use the seatbelt?
 But there are times a person may want or need to use LATCH.
 One compelling reason might be in situations where you have a child in a booster seat next to the installed convertible.
 In situations where the two seatbelt buckles are right next to each other, sometimes the kid in the booster unlatches the wrong seatbelt.
 And when they accidentally do that, they often forget to tell you.
-Another possible reason to use LATCH would be in minivans with a bench seat where you have to stretch the seatbelt across the aisle, blocking access to the 3rd row.
-Plus some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not) and might buy the seat with the intention of using LATCH primarily, with the extra benefit of an easy seatbelt install when/if necessary.
+Plus, some people are still under the assumption that LATCH is safer or “better” than a seatbelt (it’s not).

 Besides that, though, the seat installed nicely with LATCH in both my vehicles, rear- and forward-facing.